 Finding the Right Schedule for Everyone

-Use scheduling tools if needed to find a time that avoids conflicts and gives everyone enough time to prepare.
+Use scheduling apps or meeting management tools if needed to find a time that avoids conflicts and gives everyone enough time to prepare.

 Announcing the Design Review Agenda and Scope